 - Broken glass is also a safety issue for Firstar Fiber’s sorting staff who are manually sorting materials at the recycling facility.

 How is the City’s glass recycling program being expanded?

 KOB received grants from the Nebraska Recycling Council and the Nebraska Department of Environmental Quality to purchase four new collection containers for glass and help expand the program.

-The large collection containers are painted bright purple and are located in the parking lots of Hy-Vee at 178th & Pacific, Fresh Thyme at 150th & Maple, Bakers at 120th & Center and now Super Saver at 144th & Millard Ave.
-A fifth site in northeast Omaha will be announced in the near future.
+The large collection containers are painted bright purple and are located in the parking lots of Hy-Vee at 178th & Pacific, Fresh Thyme at 150th & Maple, and Bakers at 120th & Center.